Care Evolution Logo Care Evolution

 Identity management

 Identity management, or patient record linkage, is an important and necessary step in enabling the exchange of clinical information between the healthcare information systems of disparate hospitals, payers, and clinics.
 This linkage must meet functional criteria for sensitivity and specificity, and must be implemented in a secure and privacy-preserving manner.
-To meet this need, CareEvolution has developed a Blinded Master Patient Index (BMPI) within its Interoperability Platform.
+To meet this need, CareEvolution has developed a patient identity management API within its Orchestrate Platform.

 Securing identity management – the privacy mandate

-Master patient index – a weak link in the interoperability security chain
+Master patient indexes – weak links in the interoperability security chain

-The majority of healthcare data interoperability implementations utilize an MPI backed by a centralized store of accessible demographic information.
+The majority of healthcare data interoperability implementations utilize a master patient index (MPI) backed by a centralized store of accessible demographic information.
 This solution results in a significant security risk for any organization, however.
 Data aggregation required for this centralized store of information accentuates three critical risk factors that increase the potential that sensitive information will be improperly disclosed:

 1. Data aggregation increases the value of the centralized store, creating a lucrative target for potential attackers.